 (1) "Open innovation strategy in network system development," which enables network systems to be rapidly and cost-effectively developed through in-house assembly of market-available technologies including open-source software (OSS).

-(2) "One-stop operation," which enables service providers to offer consolidated services in which different services (e.g. network, cloud, and application services) are flexibly integrated as well as managed with a unified way.
+(2) "One-stop operation," which enables service providers to offer consolidated services in which different services (e.g. network, cloud, and application services) are flexibly integrated as well as managed in a unified way.

 (4) "Tacit Computing Technology," which aims to create innovative network services in the IoT era overflowing with sensor devices, gadgets, and services.

-(5) "Optical transport infrastructure technology," which enables long-distance transport of large-volume traffic reliably while reducing capital and operational expenditures.
+(5) "Optical transport infrastructure technology," which enables long-distance transport of large-volume traffic reliably while reducing capital and operating expenditures.

-The ability to quickly provide our business partners with cost-efficient network functions based on the B2B2X model requires enhanced system development latitude, greater investment resources, and far shorter development times.
+The ability to quickly provide our business partners with cost-efficient network functions on the basis of the B2B2X model requires enhanced system development latitude, investment resources, and far shorter development times.
 Open Earth offers a way to revolutionize rapid deployment of cost-effective carrier network equipment by exploiting available commercial technology on the basis of generic hardware devices and open source software (OSS).

 ・Utilization of data center field development tools.